DDDtools/AdvancedScale/README.md

 > ### 1.
 Appearance
 > - Edge Color — Changes the color of the bounding frame
-> - Face Handle Color — Changes the color of the handles located at the center of each face
+> - Face Handle Color — Color of the handles located at the center of each face
-> - Corner Handle Color — Changes the color of the two-axis corner handles
+> - Edge Handle Color — Color of the two-axis handles located on the edges of the Advanced Scale frame.
+Hover highlighting is derived automatically
-> - Box Corner Handle Color — Changes the color of the three-axis handles located at the actual corners of the box
+> - Corner Handle Color — Color of the three-axis handles located at the corners of the Advanced Scale frame.
+Hover highlighting is derived automatically
 >
 > ### 2.
 Viewport Menu Settings
 > - Bottom Offset (px) — Sets the distance between the bottom of the viewport and the Advanced Scale menu